-Where you aware that more than 50% of your home’s energy costs are for your heating and cooling?
+Did you know that more than one-half of your home’s energy costs are from your heating and cooling?
 This is why it’s essential to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save consumers money and stimulate sustainability.
+In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save consumers money and promote sustainability.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are now available.
-Find out how these furnaces can help you save on energy bills now.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are now available.
+Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces